Sunday, August 28, 2011

 They can't handle the demand!

-We drive back home with a plan to do something useful
+Disappointed, we drive back home with a plan to do something useful

 We clean our laundry room closet and purge our garage of some unwanted items.

-WE nosh on non perishable foods like bananas, nuts, and crackers
+WE nosh on nonperishable foods like bananas, nuts, and crackers

 Our grass is greener than it has been all summer

-Outside, all is glowing and serene
+all is glowing and serene

 Inside, we feel the absence of the connection to the power